DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: RowBleed and RowHammer

-\textbf{Rowhammer.} When a row is frequently activated, it acts as an aggressor row that can flip the data of neighboring victim rows.
-This phenomenon is called Rowhammer.
-In terms of Passing Gate Effect, how long a row is activated is critical.
-In terms of Rowhammer, how often a row is activated is critical.
+When either the APG or the FPG is frequently activated, it acts as an aggressor row that can flip the data of the MG.
+This phenomenon is known as RowHammer.
+In terms of RowHammer, the number of row activations is commonly regarded as a primary factor.
+This paper, however, demonstrates that row precharge-to-activation time is also a significant factor.

-Figure \ref{fig:d1} depicts bit-flip mechanism of initial cell data 1.
-If a row is activated, electrons gather around transistor's channel which is the phenomenon called Channel Inversion.
-After the row activation is finished, these electrons can be spread out and some of the electrons can be injected into neighboring cell's capacitor.
+Figure \ref{fig:rh} depicts the RowHammer-induced bit-flip mechanism.
+When the APG is activated, electrons accumulate around the APG.
+After the row activation is finished, these accumulated electrons can disperse, and some of the electrons can be \textit{injected} into the MG's capacitor.
 Repeating this process can cause data 1 to be flipped.
-Therefore, short activation time for frequent activation can increase the possibility of bit-flip.
+When the FPG is activated, electrons accumulate around the FPG.
+After the row activation is finished, these accumulated electrons can disperse, and some of the electrons can be \textit{injected} into the MG's capacitor.
+Repeating this process can cause data 0 to be flipped.